 Future Men is a therapeutic boarding school, so it also features a focus on improving your boy’s education.
 Our therapy is Biblically-based, and is very successful in creating life-long change.

 As boys begin to change their behavior, they are once again able to succeed in school.
 A lot of times, troubled boys are lagging behind in their academics.
-Future Men, however, is a therapeutic boarding school for boys where even teenagers who were hopelessly behind in school can catch up through our credit recovery program!
+Future Men offers a therapeutic boarding school where boys can catch up on school through our credit recovery program!

 One of the most worrisome things about your son’s behavior is likely the sense that he is destroying his future.
 Without an education, he might be doomed to working dead-end jobs and his behavioral troubles could continue to worsen.
 We know that no parents want this for their child, and they don’t have to!
 Future Men will show your son how to succeed in academics and life.
 Boys can make up credits here much more quickly than at other therapy ranches.